Mazurel/Modbus/README.md

 API for it is in progress.

-Modbus Communication is working *currently* only for linux, it works well on TCP, not tested on Serial.
+Modbus Communication is working *currently* only for linux, it works well on TCP and Serial (tested on raspberry pi).

 # How to learn Modbus ?